YohanF1245/pigeon-devis-2-back-java/CONTRIBUTING.md

    - Written in English
    - Use imperative mood ("add" not "added" or "adds")
    - No period at the end
+7 **Cursor Rules**:
+   - try to put max amount of commands in single run command

 ### Examples
 Good commits: